-The least visited but most re-visited National Park in the contiguous US, in Michigan?
-Yes, we’re talking about Isle Royale National Park!
+Have you visited the least visited but most re-visited National Park in the contiguous US?
+Yes, we’re talking about Isle Royale National Park in Michigan!

 Backpacking.
 Boy, did I have it all wrong.